 The candidates’ eligibility to write IBPS exams is: Candidates age should be between 20 to 30 years; educational qualification can be any degree obtained from a recognized university.

 IBPS selection process can be broadly divided into three stages:

 - Written Examination – Prelims

 - Personal Interview

 #1 – Written Examination – Prelims

-IBPS Preliminary examination is the first stage in the selection process and it consists of three sections they are -English language, quantitative aptitude, reasoning ability.
-Total duration – 60 minutes of which 20 minutes for each section.
-Candidates have to score cut off marks in total and in each section.
-It is objective type (MCQ) online exam.
+IBPS Preliminary examination is the first stage in the selection process, and it consists of three sections: English language, quantitative aptitude, and reasoning ability.
+Total duration – 60 minutes, of which 20 minutes for each section.
+Candidates have to score cut-off marks in total and in each section.
+It is an objective type (MCQ) online exam.
 For every answer, 0.25 marks will be deducted.

 #2 – Written Examination – Mains

-Candidates qualified for prelims are eligible for mains exam.
-It has both objective and descriptive paper.
-There are four sections- English Language, Data Interpretation and Analysis, Reasoning and Computer Awareness, General/ Banking and Economy Awareness.
-For multiple-choice questions (MCQs) 0.25 marks will be deducted for every wrong answer.
+Candidates who qualified for prelims are eligible for the main exam.
+It has both objective and descriptive papers.
+There are four sections- English Language, Data Interpretation and Analysis, Reasoning and Computer Awareness, General/ Banking, and Economy Awareness.
+For multiple-choice questions (MCQs), 0.25 marks will be deducted for every wrong answer.

 - IBPS Clerical Exam – Objective Questions (MCQ)